Set up Azure Data Explorer in the AppHost

 />

 [Azure Data Explorer](https://azure.microsoft.com/services/data-explorer/) (also known as Kusto) is a fast and highly scalable data exploration service for log and telemetry data.
-The Aspire Azure Data Explorer integration enables you to provision Kusto clusters and databases, or run a local emulator during development.
+The hosting integration models the following types:

 ```csharp title="C# — AppHost.cs"